JBZoo/CSV-Blueprint/README.md

     # Default value: 'no'
     skip-schema: 'no'

     # Extra options for the CSV Blueprint.
-Only for debbuging and profiling.
+Only for debugging and profiling.
     # Available options:
     #   Add flag `--parallel` if you want to validate CSV files in parallel.
     #   Add flag `--dump-schema` if you want to see the final schema after all includes and inheritance.